newsdev/elex-loader/README.md

 ./scripts/$ENV/update.sh
 ```

-Sometimes you just need to load a single
+Sometimes you just need to load a single update, e.g., to grab final results after we've turned off the loader.
+This command will get new results without baking or reloading any other parts of the database.

 ### Load delegate data
 ```bash
 ./scripts/$ENV/delegates.sh
 ```

+Often, the AP will update delegate information after our daemon has stopped running.
+To update just delegates for a given racedate, run this command.